 Emergence of CTV and Other New Digital Channels.
 Over time, the emergence of new digital channels, such as social, has attracted significant advertiser interest and investment.
 In turn, this has created additional demand for digital measurement solutions.
 Today, CTV represents a large new frontier for digital advertising as the approximately \$150 billion of annual global linear television media spend starts to migrate to digital channels.
-According to eMarketer, there will be over \$8 billion of CTV ad spend in the U.S. in 2020 which is expected to more than double by 2023, with over 50% of ad inventory projected to be bought through programmatic platforms.
-CTV platforms present a significant opportunity for full-suite measurement providers due to the fragmented inventory and ad fraud emerging within this channel.
+According to eMarketer, there was expected to be over \$8 billion of CTV ad spend in the U.S. in 2020 which is expected to more than double by 2023, with over 50% of ad inventory projected to be bought through programmatic platforms.
+CTV presents a significant opportunity for full-suite measurement providers due to the fragmented inventory and ad fraud emerging within this channel.

 Importance of Brand Reputation.
-With the increasing scale of digital media channels, advertisers are placing an increased emphasis on understanding where their ads are placed and the content with which it is presented.
+With the increasing scale of digital media channels, advertisers are placing a greater emphasis on understanding where their ads are placed and the content with which it is presented.
+Context of ad placement has become as important to a brand as the content of the ad itself.
 Determining the context and content of a web page, streaming video or social post is more complex than verifying a keyword or article headline and often varies minute-by-minute.
 This challenge is further complicated by a significant increase in user-generated content, as ad spend on social platforms continues to expand.
 According to a recent study that we commissioned with The Harris Poll, nearly two-thirds of consumers expressed that they would stop using a brand or product that advertises next to false, objectionable or inflammatory content.
 More than ever, advertisers are being held accountable for brand and content alignment.
 In response, advertisers are adopting scalable, sophisticated brand safety solutions to ensure effective use of their global digital media spend.